dimassuarez/APTAMD/README.md

 * A. Díaz-Fernández, R. Miranda-Castro, N. Díaz, D. Suárez, N. de-los-Santos-Álvarez and M.J.
 Lobo-Castañón.
 (2020).
 Aptamers targeting protein-specific glycosylation in tumor biomarkers: general selection, characterization and structural modeling.
 Chemical Science 11, 9402-9413.
 [DOI](https://doi.org/10.1039/D0SC00209G )

 * A. Díaz-Fernández, C. S. Ciudad, N. Díaz, D. Suárez, N. de-los-Santos-Álvarez and M.J.
 Lobo-Castañón.
 (2024).
-Refinement and Truncation of DNA Aptamers based on Molecular Dynamics Simulations: Computational Protocol and Experimental Validation. *Submitted*
+Refinement and Truncation of DNA Aptamers based on Molecular Dynamics Simulations: Computational Protocol and Experimental Validation.
+J. Chem.
+Inf.
+Model.
+2025, 65, 8, 4128–4136.
+[DOI](https://doi.org/10.1021/acs.jcim.5c00243)

 All questions regarding the usage of APTAMD or bug reports should be addressed to Dimas Suárez (dimas@uniovi.es).

 ### **Installation**

-The suite is distributed as collection of scripts for Linux systems.
-Most of the scripts are written in [BASH](https://www.gnu.org/software/bash/) altough some numerical and plotting tasks are performed using Octave or Python scripts.
+The suite is distributed as a collection of scripts for Linux systems.
+Most of the scripts are written in [BASH](https://www.gnu.org/software/bash/) although some numerical and plotting tasks are performed using Octave or Python scripts.
 There are also a few Fortran codes that carry out auxiliary tasks.
 In a few months, we will replace all the Fortran and Octave codes by Python scripts, but the BASH backbone will be maintained.

 To install APTAMD, download the suite with the commands: